 top of page

 I have been gaming for 25 years, most of which was spent playing Magic: the Gathering.
 As a father, the time that I could dedicate to Magic was insufficient to remain competitive.
 Board games have provided an opportunity to have a competitive atmosphere that doesn't require as great a time investment.
-While I have always played board games, they have become a huge part of my life over the last six years.
+While I have always played board games, they have become a huge part of my life over the last decade.

 I have been gaming for about 25 years.
 Unlike Patrick, my game of choice was not Magic, but rather Warhammer.
 As I moved on and started traveling more for work, the lure of miniatures began to wane.
 Waiting to fill that hole was board gaming.
 While I will gladly sit down to a four-hour-long epic, I spend a lot more time playing solo games learning games with lower learning curves to help introduce others to the hobby.
 I love when I find a game that can be modified to play at the Pittsburgh Renaissance Festival, where I get to play King for a few weekends each year.